 Yes.
 I believe that there are a few key concepts that I have focused on that have allowed me to continue to grow and develop my brand, even when there is such an abundance of competition.
 First, I would say that my commitment to developing a workflow has positively impacted my productivity as an entrepreneur.
 Many of the tasks that I complete on a daily basis are similar among clients, so streamlining the processes for these tasks has provided me more time to focus on the individual work with each client.

 Secondly, I keep a close eye on my balance sheets and profit and loss statements – This is something that I have done since the beginning.
-Too often, as companies grow, people tend to leave this monitoring to someone else, which I believe can create a major hiccup in the development of a company and become a financial burden that can destroy an entrepreneur’s dream.
+Too often, as companies grow, people tend to leave this monitoring to someone else, which I believe can create a major hiccup in the development of a company and become a financial burden that can destroy the dreams of a tech entrepreneur.

 Do you have any final words to tell to our audience, specifically the aspiring entrepreneurs?